-The council has a policy to recognise situations where an employee takes on more responsibility on a temporary basis; this is often as a cost saving measure when there is a vacancy, maternity leave etc. In 2017/18 there were sixteen people in receipt of Honoraria during the year and by the end of March this had reduced to four staff.
+The council has a policy to recognise situations where an employee takes on more responsibility on a temporary basis; this helps to provide continuity of service delivery and development opportunities.
+In 2021/22 there were ten people in receipt of Honoraria during the year and by the end of March this had reduced to two staff.